khofstadter/CS220AU-DP/index.md

 In summary, the integration of digital identities and artificial intelligence in the context of music is a multifaceted journey where technology plays a pivotal role in shaping, reflecting, and enhancing our musical experiences.
 As AI continues to evolve, it becomes an integral part of our digital identities, influencing how we consume, create, and interact with music in this ever-expanding digital age.

-## How is Existential Risk (ER) linked with Artificial intelligence in context to music ?
+## How is Existential Risk (ER) linked with Artificial intelligence in the context of music?

 The link between existential risk (ER) and artificial intelligence (AI) in the context of music introduces profound questions about the potential impact of advanced technologies on the fabric of human existence.
 Here are several ways in which existential risk intersects with AI within the realm of music: